For the past twenty years at Christmas time, my neighbor has hosted a cookie exchange

 - 1 cup dried apricots, finely chopped

-- In a large bowl, whisk together the flour, baking soda, ground ginger, and sea salt.
+- In a large bowl, whisk together the flour, baking soda, ground ginger, and salt.

 - Heat the butter in a saucepan until it is just barely melted.
-Stir in the molasses, coconut sugar, and fresh ginger (The mix should be warm, but not hot at this point)
+Stir in the molasses, sugar, and fresh ginger (At this point, the mix should be warm, but not hot)

 - Whisk in the egg.
 (If it's hot to the touch, let it cool a bit before whisking in the egg)

-- Pour this mixture over the flour mixture and stir to combine.
+- Pour this mixture over the flour blend and stir to combine.

-- Add the chopped apricots and chocolate shavings and again stir until just combined.
+- Add the chopped apricots and chocolate shavings; stir until just combined.